argius/Stew4/FEATURE.md

 The major changes on version 4.2 are listed below:

-change behavitor of toggle-focus
+change behavitor of toggle-focus (GUI)
-:
+:   The command "Toggle focus" will toggle the focus between the result set
+    table, the text area and the database info tree after version 4.2.
+    Previously, the database info tree was out of the focus group.

 The major changes on version 4.1 are listed below: